colcon/colcon.readthedocs.org/user/overriding-packages.rst

 ++++++++++++++++++

 * The package being overridden is a Python package
-* The overridden package installs top level modules not present in the overridding package
+* The overridden package installs top level modules not present in the overriding package

 How to avoid it
 +++++++++++++++